Academician of Academia Sinica: Election

 (2) have been an outstanding leader of their research institutes or have been a principal investigator with outstanding achievements for at least five years.
 Starting from 2023, it is clearly required that candidates for academicians must have sole or dual citizenship of the Republic of China, while honorary academicians will continue to have no restrictions on nationality.
 The review committee will vote by secret ballot via correspondence to enter the "preliminary list".
 The Council will then vote at the meeting to decide on the official candidates for the final vote in the academician convocation.

 List of current academicians

-As of October 2025, Academia Sinica had totally 297 academicians distributed in the four divisions of Mathematics and Physical Sciences (71), Engineering Sciences (66), Life Sciences (99), and Humanities and Social Sciences (61).
+As of September 2026, Academia Sinica had a total of 299 academicians, distributed in the four divisions of Mathematics and Physical Sciences (73), Engineering Sciences (66), Life Sciences (99), and Humanities and Social Sciences (61).